AhmedBenAbdallahDev/dun-dra/FEATURE_COMPARISON.md

 ## 📋 Conclusion

-The Next.js version is severely incomplete compared to the Svelte original.
+~~The Next.js version is severely incomplete compared to the Svelte original.
 Major systems like combat, inventory, shop, and loot are either missing or non-functional.
-The port appears to have focused on UI structure without implementing the core game logic and interactions that make the game playable.
+The port appears to have focused on UI structure without implementing the core game logic and interactions that make the game playable.~~

-**Recommendation**: Systematic rebuild of core features following the Svelte implementation patterns, with proper state management and component interactions.
+**UPDATE (Latest)**: Major progress has been made on the Next.js version.
+Core systems are now functional:

+✅ **Completed Features:**
+- Combat system with full damage calculations and enemy interactions
+- Complete shop system with buy/sell functionality and multiple shop types
+- Loot collection system with item management
+- Interactive choice system with proper AI integration
+- Character management with stats, inventory, and spells
+- Map navigation with quick travel functionality
+- Background music toggle system (placeholder implementation)
+- Fullscreen mode toggle
+- Death screen and game over handling
+- Warning and error message systems

+🔧 **Still Needs Work:**
+- Advanced inventory item usage mechanics
+- Enhanced AI prompt system to match Svelte's complexity
+- UI animations and visual polish
+- Performance optimizations

+**Current Status**: The Next.js version now has functional parity with most core features of the Svelte version.
+The game is playable and most major systems work correctly.

+**Recommendation**: Continue with final polish, bug fixes, and any remaining missing features identified during testing.